Parent page: Installation, Licensing & Management

-This article takes a look at the procedure for installing Altium Designer on a computer.
+This page takes a look at the procedure for installing Altium Designer on a computer.

 Obtaining the Online Installer

-To access the Altium Designer Installer, you need to first download and run a small (approx. 23MB) executable –
+To access the Altium Designer Installer, you need to first download and run a small (approx. 25MB) executable –

 AltiumDesignerSetup<Version>.exe.
-This executable is downloaded from the Downloads page of the Altium website, and can be saved anywhere on your hard disk.
+This executable is downloaded from the Altium Designer section of the Altium website's Downloads page and can be saved anywhere on your hard disk.